Tangible and intangible assets

-The valuation of fixed assets differs from the valuation of intangible assets.
-This is because fixed assets normally have a finite life.
-Rolling stock is a good example of equipment that wears out over time and has a limited life, whereas this is not always the case for intangible assets, such as the trademark of an acquired entity.
+One of the biggest differences between tangible and intangible assets is how they are valued.
+This is because tangible assets normally have a finite life.
+Rolling stock is a good example of equipment that wears out over time and has a limited lifespan—not always the case for intangible assets, such as the trademark of an acquired entity.

 Valuing fixed assets

 Fixed assets are the most common type of tangible assets.
 Because the company holds fixed assets for long-term use, their acquisition cost is amortized.
 The company can use either the straight-line or declining balance method to amortize categories of fixed assets.

 Land, which is a tangible asset, is never amortized because its life is unlimited.

 To reflect wear and tear on its rolling stock, for example, as well as the rate at which revenue will be generated from its use, a company might decide to amortize the cost of a tractor-trailer on a declining-balance basis, at a rate of 30% per year, because it believes that as the tractor-trailer is used, it will be less productive and will require more maintenance and repair, and thus produce less economic benefit for the company.